MaazJamal/elevator_simulator/doc/User_Manual.md

 - Number of lifts : Specifies the number lifts in the building should be in the range of 1 to 100.

-- Number of elevators: Specifies the number elevators in the building should be in thr range of 1 to 100.
+- Number of elevators: Specifies the number elevators in the building should be in thr range of 1 to 100.(10 for dynamic simulation.)

 - Input file should be placed in the right path.Change the input file if needed.
 In the data/ folder